AlonsoMtzAbascal/statarb-pairs-trading/README.md

 ---

-## Not fooling yourself: the multiple-testing correction
+## The multiple-testing correction

-This is the core of the project.
-The best pair's Sharpe of 1.15 looks compelling — but it is the *winner of a search over 45 pairs*, and with enough candidates something looks good by luck.
+The best pair's Sharpe of 1.15 looks compelling, but it is the *winner of a search over 45 pairs*, and with enough candidates something looks good by luck.
 Two corrections address this:

-- **Deflated Sharpe Ratio** (Bailey & López de Prado): given the number of pairs tested and the spread of their Sharpes, compute the Sharpe the *best of that many zero-skill strategies* would reach by luck, and ask whether the observed Sharpe beats it — adjusting for track length, skew, and kurtosis.
+- **Deflated Sharpe Ratio** (Bailey & López de Prado): given the number of pairs tested and the spread of their Sharpes, compute the Sharpe the *best of that many zero-skill strategies* would reach by luck, and ask whether the observed Sharpe beats it, adjusting for track length, skew, and kurtosis.
 - **Permutation / placebo test**: trade every decoy pair with the identical pipeline to build the null distribution of Sharpes achievable by luck, then locate the true pair within it.